Hurricane Jimena (2009): Preparations

 Upon Jimena crossing Central America, the NHC noted the possibility locally heavy rainfall spreading across much of Central America and in extreme Southwestern Mexico.
 As the storm moved parallel to the Mexican coast, interests in the region were asked to watch the progress of the system and officials in the area opened shelters due to the risk of high winds.
 The Sonora state government issued a blue (initial) alert for 14 municipalities on the southern portion of the state the afternoon of August 31.
 Later on the day, the blue alert was upgraded to a green alert, citing the risk of large rainfall amounts.

-Early on August 31, about 54 hours prior to landfall, the Government of Mexico issued a hurricane watch from Bahia Magdalena to San Evaristo in the southern Baja California peninsula.
+Early on August 31, about 54 hours prior to landfall, the Government of Mexico issued a hurricane watch from Bahía Magdalena to San Evaristo in Baja California Sur.
 A state of emergency was declared in five districts of Baja California Sur requested via the local government.
 In La Paz, residents rushed to get groceries before the stores closed and residents boarded up windows.
 In Los Cabos, residents frantically stocked up on supplies before the tropical cyclone struck.
 On August 31, civil defense authorities in Los Cabos announced that they would have to evacuate 20,000 families from their homes.
 Officials urged a total of 10,000 people to evacuate from shacks.
 Most people evacuated; however, they feared that there items would be stolen if they had left.
 While they did struggle with evacuations, officials managed to evacuate 15,000 people living in hurricane prone areas.
 However, many people such as tourists and the poor failed to evacuate, though 2,000 foreigners did leave the Los Cobos area.
 On August 30, Robbie Berg from the National Hurricane Center noted that the hurricanes remnants may help fire relief in California and also interests Baja California should monitor the progress of the system.